Barbara Mayfield, MS, RDN, LD, FAND

 Smiling is not only beneficial to the person who is smiling but to everyone around.
 If you walk around looking angry you’ll feel that way and make others feel that way too.
 But, it’s hard not to respond positively to someone who is smiling.

-Smiling builds bridges to other people around us.
+Smiling builds bridges with other people around us.
 It keeps us from being aloof and separate from one another, it connects us.
-Babies as young as 3 weeks old recognize smiling as bonding behavior.
+Babies as young as 3 weeks old recognize smiling as a bonding behavior.
 Every culture practices smiling, it is a universal language and it’s absolutely free.

 The Rabbi Samson Raphael Hirsch is credited with saying,

 “A smile costs nothing, but gives much.
 It enriches those who receive, without making poorer those who give.
 It takes but a moment, but the memory of it sometimes lasts forever.
 None is so rich or mighty that he can get along without it, and none is so poor but that he can be made rich by it.
 A smile creates happiness in the home, fosters good will in business, and is the countersign of friendship.
 It brings rest to the weary, cheer to the discouraged, sunshine to the sad, and is nature’s best antidote for trouble.
 Yet it cannot be bought, begged, borrowed, or stolen, for it is something that is no value to anyone until it is given away.”

 Today more than ever, we need to remember to smile and make eye contact, especially when we’re wearing a mask.
 Smiles are contagious!
 Share a smile with everyone you meet.

 “A smile is the shortest distance between two people.” ~ Victor Borge